TommyMart/Data_Visualisation_API/readme.md

 **Invoice Data:**

 The Invoice data is stored separately from the events and attending tables.
 This ensures that every time a user attends an event and receives an invoice, the attending and event data does not need to be included in the entry because it remains constant, thus avoiding data redundancy.
-If the event or attending information is needed, it can be accessed via the event_id foreign key, or the attendees information who recieved the invoice can be accessed via the attending_id foreign key.
+If the event or attending information is needed, it can be accessed via the event_id foreign key, or the attendees information who recieved the invoice can be accessed via the attendee_id foreign key.

 <img src="DOCS/invoices_table.png" alt="Invoicess psql table" width="50%"/>